Gnocchi

 Nutritional Value

-Each serving of gnocchi (approximately 150 grams) contains about 220 calories, 4g protein, 1g fat, and 45g carbohydrates.
-This is based on one person.
+Each serving of gnocchi (about 1 cup) contains approximately 220 calories, 4g protein, 46g carbohydrates, and 1g fat.
+This is for one person and can vary based on additional sauces or toppings.

 Step-by-Step Cooking Process

-- Peel the potatoes while still warm and mash them until smooth.
+- Pass the potatoes through a ricer or mash until smooth.

-- Divide the dough into sections and roll into long ropes (about 1-inch thick).
+- Divide the dough into sections and roll into long ropes.

-- Cut the ropes into small pieces (about 1 inch long).
+- Cut the ropes into 1-inch pieces and shape with a fork.

 Alternative Ingredients